apache/cocoon/project/README.txt

 ------------------------------------

 First, build all the projects as described above.
-Next, from /trunk, run
+Next, from /trunk/project, run

   $ mvn -P allblocks idea:idea

 In IntelliJ select File - Open Project...
 Navigate to the trunk directory and select cocoon.ipr.

-For further information about hte maven idea plugin visit
+For further information about the maven idea plugin visit

   http://maven.apache.org/plugins/maven-idea-plugin/